AubsStopper/AngularCLI8/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-Run `npm run server` to get local database information filled in with faker.js running.
+Run `npm run server` to get database.json spun up.

 ## Code scaffolding